For millennia, humans have asked the same question: what should I do today?

 The rate stack is a power structure.
 Whoever sets the higher-level rates constrains everyone below.

-This is not new.
-It is how politics has always worked.
-Laws are macro-rates — society's stated exchange ratios, enforced by violence.
-Culture is a set of implicit rates — social approval per unit of norm compliance.
+Politics has always worked this way.
+Laws are macro-rates, society's stated exchange ratios, enforced by violence.
+Culture is a set of implicit rates: social approval per unit of norm compliance.

 What is new is the explicitness.
 When allocation is computed, the rates must be stated.
 When rates are stated, they can be examined, contested, changed.
 The implicit becomes explicit.
 The hidden becomes visible.